 International Travel Insurance for professional travellers

-An International Travel Insurance might be an option for short-term stays, provided that the insurance includes health and accident insurance (including protection against occupational illnesses and occupational accidents) and is providing adequate cover in Switzerland and France, as well as in any countries visited on duty travel, as specified in the Home Institution Declaration HID.
-This is usually the case, if the travel insurance includes a "work option" or similar.
-Please read the table of benefits and general conditions, if these benefits are included.
+International Travel Insurance might be an option for short-term stays, provided that the insurance includes health and accident insurance (including protection against occupational illnesses and occupational accidents) and provides adequate cover in Switzerland and France, as well as in any countries visited on duty travel, as specified in the Home Institution Declaration HID.
+This is usually the case when the travel insurance includes a "work option" or similar.
+Please read the table of benefits and general conditions to check whether these benefits are included.

 Recent ACCU presentations on healthcare: